Directed By: Corey Allen

 Trivia: This was one of New World Pictures' most expensive productions - and a box office failure

-Like The Towering Inferno and The Poseidon Adventure, Avalanche boasts a plethora of characters, all living out their own little dramas (infidelities, loneliness, fierce competitions, etc) in the days before the disaster strikes.
+Like The Towering Inferno and The Poseidon Adventure, Avalanche boasts a plethora of characters, all living out their own little dramas (infidelities, loneliness, fierce competitions, etc) in the days before the disaster.
 Where it differed from the others, however, is that, aside from Farrow, Hudson, and Forster, Avalanche doesn’t feature an all-star cast, which made it difficult to keep track of everyone (The Towering Inferno followed a large number of people as well, but with the likes of Paul Newman, Steve McQueen, William Holden, Faye Dunaway, Fred Astaire, O.J.
 Simpson, and other well-known stars in the cast, it was easy to remember who played what character).
-And because I had a hard time figuring out who’s who, I didn’t particularly care about the characters' various troubles (a love triangle between a married woman, a champion skier and a world-class figure skater went nowhere).
-As for the avalanche itself, the special effects were noticeably shoddy (the superimposed snow rolling down the hill wasn’t convincing at all), which kinda took the edge off things.
+And because I had a hard time figuring out who’s who, I didn’t particularly care about the characters or their troubles (a love triangle between a married woman, a champion skier and a world-class figure skater went nowhere).

-Avalanche isn’t a total waste of time; the scenes set immediately after the disaster have some weight to them (the rescue efforts were well-handled), and Rock Hudson, though completely over-the-top, was fun to watch.
-But on the whole, Avalanche was a disappointment
+Avalanche isn’t a total waste of time.
+The scenes set immediately after the disaster have some weight to them (the rescue efforts were well-handled), and Rock Hudson, though completely over-the-top, was fun to watch.
+But on the whole, Avalanche was a disappointment.

 No comments: